Choo99/Meme-Chatbot/README.md

 ![Coding](https://github.com/Choo99/Meme-Chatbot/blob/master/misc/test%20data.PNG)

 Figure 4 shows the dataset prepared by oursleves.
-The chatbot should detected the emotion in the sentence from user's input and reply.
-If the chatbot detected that the emotion of sentence typed by user is sad, the chatbot will reply with words and releted meme pictures which is about sad.
+The model should detected the emotion in the sentence from user's input and reply.
+If the model detected that the emotion of sentence typed by user is sad, the chatbot will reply with words and releted meme pictures which is about sad.

 ![Coding](https://github.com/Choo99/Meme-Chatbot/blob/master/misc/sample%20data.PNG)